andrewwoods/opal/README.md

 Opal is a framework that fixes this, by providing a cohesive set of files to create a solid foundation.
 This foundation can be easily re-used across users and machines.
 Opal is designed to be easily extended, allowing you to add your custom configuration on top of it.
+Put simply, Opal is a collection of unix/linux dotfiles and utilities, reusable across machines and users, for people who love the command line

 ## Getting Started